GuardianAudits/DefenderAudits/PariFi/0xLanterns_PariFiAudit.md

 delete openPositions[_positionId];

 ```
-The user will loose some collateral + fees and have the position closed early.
+The user will lose some collateral + fees and have the position closed early.
 That collateral that they lost will also be locked in the contract forever.

 #### Recommendation: